astroumd/lmtoy/docs/source/workflow.rst

       SLpipeline.sh obsnum=85878
       SLpipeline.sh obsnums=85820,85878

 This took about 29 minutes to reduce.
-However all the single obsnum could be run in parallel, followed by the three combinations in parallel, viz.
+Now we can split this up by first running all eight single obsnum's in parallel, followed by the three combinations in parallel, viz.

 .. code-block::

-      # contruct the single obsnum pipelines job
+      # construct the single obsnum pipelines job
       echo SLpipeline.sh obsnum=85776   > job1
       echo SLpipeline.sh obsnum=85778  >> job1
       echo SLpipeline.sh obsnum=85824  >> job1